-Getting it right for every child, (GIRFEC)
+Getting it right for every child (GIRFEC)

-Getting it Right for Every Child is a commitment to ensure that your child has the best possible start in life and to improve outcomes based on a shared understanding of their wellbeing.
-Most children make their journey from birth to the world of work supported by family and the universal services of Health and Education.
-The Named Person in education helps to make sure that the child's wellbeing is developing.
-Tour Head Teacher, Mrs Murray is the Named Person for your child.
+Getting it right for every child is a partnership commitment to ensure that your child has the best possible start in life, based on a shared understanding of their wellbeing.
+Most of the time, most children get all of the support they need from their families, with help from universal education and health services.
+When needed, the named person in education can offer help and support to children and families to make sure that the child's wellbeing is developing and that any issues are being addressed.

-If you have any concerns relating to your child's wellbeing you can speak to the Named Person who will be happy to work with you to address any issues and to ensure that your child gets help that is needed at the right time.
+If you have any concerns about your child's wellbeing, you can speak to the Head Teacher who will work with you to ensure that your child gets the right help from the right person at the right time.